florajs/flora/README.md

 - Resources in resources (recursive) - *fetch as much as possible in one request, without duplicating code*
 - Lightweight (but powerful) field/sub-resource selection syntax - *fetch exactly what you need in one request*
 - Filter resources even by sub-resource-attributes - *resolve inside database when possible, else feeding ID-lists*
-- Pluggable DataSources - *currently implemented: MySQL, Solr/Lucene (TODO: separate npm-packages for them?)*
+- Pluggable DataSources - *currently implemented: MySQL, Solr/Lucene*
 - Combine multiple DataSources - *even on per-row-basis - "API-side-JOIN"*
 - Highly optimized database querys - *internal SQL parser to remove unselected fields and thus unreferenced LEFT JOINs*
 - Locale: Parameterize JOINs i.e. with a localeId - *no need for database views which can't be parameterized*